labsyspharm/scimap/docs/pl/sm.pl.stacked_barplot.md

         Subset y-axis before plotting.
 Pass in a list of categories. `eg- subset_yaxis = ['Celltype_A', 'Celltype_B']`

 `order_xaxis` : list, optional *(The default is None)*
-        Order the x-axis of the plot as needed.
-Pass in a list of categories. eg- order_xaxis = ['ROI_5', 'ROI_1'] The default is None and will be plotted based on alphabetic order.
-Please note that if you change the order, pass all categories, failure to do so will generate NaN's.
+        Order `x-axis` of the plot as needed.
+Pass in a list of categories. eg- order_xaxis = ['ROI_5', 'ROI_1'] The default is `None` and will be plotted based on alphabetic order.
+Please note that if you change the order, pass all categories, failure to do so will generate `NaN's`.

 `order_yaxis` : list, optional *(The default is None)*
-        Order the y-axis of the plot as needed.
-Pass in a list of categories. eg- order_yaxis = ['Celltype_B', 'Celltype_A'] The default is None and will be plotted based on alphabetic order.
-Please note that if you change the order, pass all categories, failure to do so will generate NaN's.
+        Order `y-axis` of the plot as needed.
+Pass in a list of categories. eg- order_yaxis = ['Celltype_B', 'Celltype_A'] The default is `None` and will be plotted based on alphabetic order.
+Please note that if you change the order, pass all categories, failure to do so will generate `NaN's`.

 `method` : string, optional *(The default is 'percent')*
         Available options: 'percent' and 'absolute'.